California is already feeling like spring, and spring break will be here before we know it! Thinking of an escape this year?

 - Spring is prime hiking season in Santa Barbara, with wildflowers blooming and waterfalls flowing.
 A perfect spring family hike is the 1 mile flat loop hike in Douglas Preserve.
 Half the loop traces the coastline and half looks back at a park where you can see paragliders taking off.
 With wildflowers in bloom, the Preserve is paradise in the spring.
 Arroyo Burro Beach below is family friendly and has tide pools to extend your adventure.

 - Tweens and teens might enjoy seeing the beach from a different perspective … on horseback!
-Los Padres Outfitters offer family rides along the beach and through gorgeous trails any time of day, including sunset and sunrise.
-They can also add a unique picnic adventure to your ride.
+Los Padres Outfitters offer family rides along the beach and through gorgeous trails any time of day.

 - Take a family surf lesson with Sandbar Surf School.
 This surf school is not just about learning how to stand up on the board.
 I love their focus on helping beginners have fun, feel safe, and appreciate the overall experience.